Should ‘Cheat Meals’ Be Part Of a Healthy Lifestyle?

 As long as they are done properly, cheat meals can actually be an effective tool in your healthy lifestyle ‘toolkit’.
 By incorporating an occasional cheat meal into their eating plan each week, some BBG girls have found it easier to stick to their healthy eating habits in the long term.

 Remember — it’s a cheat meal, not a cheat day!
 It’s not a go-ahead to eat anything and everything.
-Cheat meals tend to be most effective when you use them every now and then, while still being mindful of your health goals.
+Practice mindful eating whether you're 'cheating' a little bit or eating clean.
+Cheat meals also tend to be most effective when you use them every now and then, while still being mindful of your health goals.

 Love, Kayla xx